 Though it’s actually older than most of the videos I list here, this 2016 video of Ken Jeong (a real doctor turned actor) is more like a parody of the rest.
 He jokingly critiques House and ER but then also comments on Dr. J, Dr. Dre and Dr. Pepper.

-Just one video so far, but it looks at the movie Shame, about sex addiction, not so much to criticize the acting or writing in the film itself, but as a springboard to ask questions about how mental illness works.
+This video looks at the movie Shame, about sex addiction, not so much to criticize the acting or writing in the film itself, but as a springboard to ask questions about how mental illness works.
+Another video, The Science of SPLIT, looks at what is realistic and what is not in that movie.

 BuzzFeed: Real Psychologist Reviews Mental Illness In Movies